 In partnership with Tourism Ireland and in association with legendary Irish pub O’Donoghue’s, Seven Drunken Nights tells the story of a career spanning 50 years and invokes the spirit of Ronnie Drew, Luke Kelly, Barney McKenna, John Sheahan, Ciaran Bourke and Jim McCann.

-This hugely talented cast of musicians and singers bring the music of this iconic group back to life and will have you singing and dancing in the aisles.
+This hugely talented cast of musicians and singers brings the music of this iconic group back to life and will have you singing and dancing in the aisles.

-It is without doubt the ultimate feel-good Irish show.
+It is, without a doubt, the ultimate feel-good Irish show.

 Duration: 2 hours and 20 minutes, including an interval.